pietroppeter/nimib/README.md

 ### Other examples of usage

+in this repo:

-* [index](https://pietroppeter.github.io/nimib/index.html): generate an HTML and a README at the same time (you are reading one of the two)
+* [index](https://pietroppeter.github.io/nimib/index.html): generate an HTML and a README.md at the same time (you are reading one of the two)
 * [penguins](https://pietroppeter.github.io/nimib/penguins.html): explore palmer penguins dataset using ggplotnim (example of showing images)
+* [numerical](https://pietroppeter.github.io/nimib/numerical.html): example usage of NumericalNim (example of custom style, usage of latex)
 * [cheatsheet](https://pietroppeter.github.io/nimib/cheatsheet.html): markdown cheatsheet (example of a custom block, custom highlighting and a simple TOC)
 * [mostaccio](https://pietroppeter.github.io/nimib/mostaccio.html): examples of usage of nim-mustache
 * [ptest](https://pietroppeter.github.io/nimib/ptest.html): print testing for nimib

+elsewhere:

+* [adventofnim](https://pietroppeter.github.io/adventofnim/index.html): solutions for advent of code in nim

 ## API